Cosentyx (Secukinumab)

 Who Should Not Take Cosentyx

-Don’t use Cosentyx if you’re allergic to secukinumab or any ingredients, have an active serious infection, or if the medication shows visible particles, cloudiness, brown color, or damaged packaging.
-Don’t use if dropped with cap removed.
+Do not use Cosentyx if you are allergic to secukinumab or any of its ingredients, have an active infection, or if the product appears damaged or expired.

 Medical Conditions to Discuss